lukes/herald/README.md

 ### For inquisitive minds

-    herald = Herald.watch_rss :from => "view-source:http://www.reddit.com/r/pics/new/.rss" do
+    herald = Herald.watch_rss :from => "http://www.reddit.com/r/pics/new/.rss" do
       _for "imgur"
     end

-    # return Array of Herald::Watcher objects
+Edit your herald instance

     herald.watchers
-    # in simple english
+    herald.watchers.to_s # in English
-    herald.watchers.to_s
-    # which can be edited
     herald.watchers.first.keywords << "cats"
     herald.watchers.first.action { puts "callback" }

-    # stop herald from watching
+Stop and start herald from watching

     herald.stop
     herald.alive? # => false
-    # begin watching again
     herald.start

-    # start a second herald
+Start a second herald

     herald_the_second = Herald.watch_twitter { _for "#herald" }

-    # both heralds can can be inspected as a batch
+Use `Herald` class methods to inspect and edit heralds as a batch

     Herald.heralds
     Herald.heralds.to_s
-    # and can be stopped as a batch
+    Herald.stop # both heralds stopped
-    Herald.stop
-    Herald.heralds.size # => 0
-    # and restarted as a batch
+    Herald.start # both heralds restarted
-    Herald.start

 ### Herald Binary [Not Implemented]